 Zebra recommends to transition to using the PTT button to trigger voice capture.

-DataWedge Reporting is deprecated and will be discontinued on Zebra devices running Android 12, expected to be released in early 2022.
-(Must not be confused with Instant Reporting from MultiBarcode.)
+DataWedge Reporting (not to be confused with Instant Reporting from MultiBarcode) is deprecated and discontinued in Android 13 and later.
 The data previously available through Reporting continues to be available through the following DataWedge intent APIs to identify the supported scanners and parameters: